-A dental implant functions as an artificial tooth root for supporting dental crowns, bridgework and dentures.
-The dental implant procedure costs will vary greatly based on needs: a single dental implant with a dental crown, or several restorations, or the replacement of all teeth.
-The cost of a dental implant treatment depends on several individual factors including: the location of the implant(s), the patient’s health, any bone grafting requirements, the number and type of implants and the dental crown restoration.
+A dental implant is an artificial tooth root supporting dental crowns, bridgework, and dentures.
+The dental implant procedure costs will vary greatly based on needs: a single dental implant with a dental crown, several restorations, or the replacement of all teeth.
+The cost of dental implant treatment depends on several individual factors, including the location of the implant(s), the patient’s health, any bone grafting requirements, the number and type of implants, and the dental crown restoration.

-*** The costs referenced herein will provide you with an idea of cost and considerations at the time of this writing.
-Only a full exam and treatment plan can provide you with the actual procedure cost for your needs.
+*** The costs referenced herein will give you an idea of cost and considerations at the time of this writing.
+Only a full exam and treatment plan can provide the actual procedure cost for your needs.

-A single tooth dental implant treatment can range from $1,500 to $7,500.
-The type of dental implant, placement location, your bone structure, and your health are all factors in cost; or if you can even safely undergo a dental implant procedure.
+A single-tooth dental implant treatment can range from $1,500 to $7,500.
+The type of dental implant, placement location, bone structure, and health are all factors in cost; or if you can even safely undergo a dental implant procedure.
 A single implant also requires a replacement tooth called a dental crown that can cost between $1,000 and $3,000.
-Implant bridgework can replace several teeth with two or more implants and can cost between $3,500 and $25,000.
+Implant bridgework can replace several teeth with two or more implants, costing between $3,500 and $25,000.

 “Mini” implants are around 2 millimeters in diameter.
-They are designed to support small individual teeth, and can be combined in a group to support a removable denture.
-Their application is limited and cost ranges from $300 to $900 per fixture.
+They are designed to support small individual teeth and can be combined in a group to support a removable denture.
+Their application is limited, and the cost ranges from $300 to $900 per fixture.

-Implant retained dentures can support the entire upper and/or lower arch.
+Implant-retained dentures can support the entire upper and lower arch.
 This can cost between $5,500 and $25,000.
-Many people find the lower cost price range of a mini‐dental implant attractive.
-Some dental practices may quote you a treatment price based on using a minimum number of these lower cost implants and cheaper restorations.
+Many people find the lower-cost price range of a mini‐dental implant attractive.
+Some dental practices may quote you a treatment price based on using a minimum number of these lower-cost implants and cheaper restorations.

 Will Medicaid or Insurance pay for my implants?

 Medicaid is intended to provide coverage for “Medically Necessary Dental Services”.
 It covers basic treatments such as tooth extractions and their replacement with partial or full dentures.
 Generally, dental implants are not covered by dental insurance.
 However, more companies are covering dental implants today.
-In many cases, your insurance can help pay for the teeth that are placed on the dental implants, if not the implants themselves.
-Your dental insurance provider can apprise you dental implants and or dental crowns are a covered procedure.
+In many cases, your insurance can help pay for the teeth placed on the dental implants, if not the implants themselves.
+Your dental insurance provider can apprise you if dental implants and dental crowns are covered procedure.

 The only way to obtain an accurate cost for your dental implant procedure is to have a consultation that addresses your unique situation.
 Without a CT scan and procedure plan, a dental exam must be completed (CT scan, evaluation, and procedure plan) must be completed.